 Both Tyler and Max put their heads down and stopped doing what they were doing, but they forgot about it soon after the drama/trauma concluded.
 Fehrley remembered.
 Does this mean that Fehrley was more intelligent than the other two?
 I don’t think so.
 I think Max might be the most intelligent of the three, but he’s clearly not nearly as sensitive as Fehrley was.

-As a writer who try to avoid foo foo as often as I can, I hear people say that we underestimate the intelligence of animals.
+As a writer who tries to avoid foo foo as often as I can, I hear people say that we underestimate the intelligence of animals.
 “Foo foo,” I say.
 I think we overestimate their intelligence so often that we believe it.
-We see actual dogs respond to complex human conversation in movies, and we laugh, and we believe that dogs can understand human conversation, but they somehow pretend they can’t.
+In movies, we see dogs respond to complex human conversation, and we laugh, and we believe that dogs can understand human conversation.
+So, in real life, do they pretend they can’t.
 We see dogs in cartoons act in a very human manner when we’re not around, and we wonder if they do that in real life.
 We say it as a joke, over and over, until someone says, “That’s funny, but you don’t believe it do you?”

 “Well, why not?” they ask.
 “Who’s to say dogs aren’t far more intelligent than we can conceive?”